Time Commitment: 10 hours per week from June 15th - December 21st 2020.

 The purpose of the Oregon Fellowship is to pass bold state-level policy this legislative session.
 Fellows will organize on campuses and within their communities to train and mobilize other young adults to lobby their elected officials to pass climate policy.

 Note on COVID-19: We prioritize safety of our communities in all aspects of our programming.
 Our virtual organizing tools have allowed us to continue much of what we do with a #BuildBackBetter frame that celebrates the overlap between climate and COVID-19 solutions.
 This means that, though more of our advocacy is currently done online, we plan to run a fully operational program for the 2020-2021 season.

 Weekly assignments may include:

-- Planning and hosting events on a campus
+- Planning and hosting events on a campus or virtually.

 - Writing blog pieces and letters to the editor